clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 #### Using Refs With Clojure Data Structures

-*TBD: demonstrate more complex changes, e.g. to game characters*
+*TBD: demonstrate more complex changes, e.g., to game characters*